Travel Study Courses

 Designed to provide hands–on learning opportunities for students and other individuals who undertake domestic and/or foreign travel.
 It offers the participant an opportunity to learn outside the classroom by taking advantage of cross–cultural activities and events, historic sites, geologic formations, museums, etc.—activities that are available through travel.

 Language Study Opportunities

-These courses are for the undergraduate student who plan on taking advantage of language study opportunities outside the USA, living with a family for total language immersion, or attending a language school while at the same time studying the culture of the country.
+This course is for the undergraduate student who plans on taking advantage of language study opportunities outside the USA, living with a family for total language immersion, or attending a language school while at the same time studying the culture of the country.
 Students will be expected to complete all course requirements upon their return to the United States.
 (5 or 10 credits)

 International Internship/Volunteer Service

 ITL 197: International Cooperative Education (5 credits) Provides students with an opportunity to earn college credit for work experiences, internships, or volunteer service in an international setting.

 ITL 198: International Cooperative Education (5 credits) A continuation of ITL 197.

 ITL 197: International Cooperative Education (5 credits) For International Students Studying in the U.S.

 Cost for all travel/study courses: $550 for five–credit option; $1075 for 10–credit option